Ma-Marcinowski/Identificational-Model/README.md

         * Vide 11.
 Model v2.4 (three FC layers, all restricted);

         * Vide 12.
-Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted).
+Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted)

+     * Models unrestricted in terms of features extracted, but tasked with author identification and features extraction (type v3):

+        * Vide 12.
+Model v3.0 (two FC layers; tasked with author identification and features extraction).

 * #### 0.4.
 Keywords:

     * Computational, statistical, probabilistic;